Maeve Hillery: Life and family

-Hillery was born Mary Beatrice Finnegan on 14 August 1924 in Sheffield, Yorkshire.
+Mary Beatrice Finnegan was born on 14 August 1924 in Sheffield, Yorkshire.
 Her father was a builder from Galway, and her mother was half-Irish.
-Hillery would holiday in Ireland as a child, and during World War II she attended a boarding school in Galway for a year.
-She entered University College, Galway and qualified as a doctor.
-She then attended University College Dublin, where she studied to become a anaesthetist.
+Hillery would holiday in Ireland as a child, and, during World War II, she attended a boarding school in Galway for a year.
+She entered University College Galway (UCG), and qualified as a doctor.
+She then attended University College Dublin (UCD), where she studied to become an anaesthetist.
 It was here that she met her future husband, Patrick Hillery, who was also studying medicine.
 She worked in Jervis Street Hospital, St James' Hospital, and in Sheffield.
 The couple married on 27 October 1955.
 The Hillerys practised medicine together in Milltown Malbay while her husband was a TD.
 Together they had a son, John, and an adopted daughter, Vivienne.
 Vivienne died in 1987 from leukemia.

 Hillery died in Dublin, on 10 January 2015.
 She was buried in St Fintan's Cemetery, Sutton.